Academic Catalog

 To be considered for admission, applicants must meet the following application requirements:

-• If a student is accepted into the dual-degree program, they will begin the following fall of their senior year.
-Example: If a student applies by October 1st, 2026, they will start the program in Fall 2027 and take a year's worth of graduate classes, provided they are accepted.
+• For example, if a student applies by October 1st, 2026, they will start the program in Fall 2027 and take a year's worth of graduate classes, provided they are accepted.

 • Volunteer Experience - 125 hours of volunteer or experience in a relevant setting